Rangers fans breach lockdown restrictions with Ibrox gathering

 Under coronavirus rules, public gatherings are banned and a maximum of two people from two households are allowed to meet outdoors.

-Football games are continuing to take place behind closed doors with no fans permitted inside stadiums.
+Football games are taking place behind closed doors with no fans in the stadium.

 Rangers could win the league title this weekend if they beat St Mirren on Saturday and Celtic drop points against Dundee United on Sunday.